 Gerald Deaver manages regional transmission organization membership and participation for the Transmission business unit at Xcel Energy.
 He has extensive legal experience in all phases of state utility regulation.

-Elected WIRES Treasurer in 2013 after serving as Secretary from 2011 through 2012, Deaver holds a Bachelor of Arts from Eastern Washington University and a Juris Doctorate from Gonzaga University.
+Serving as WIRES Treasurer since 2013, after filling the role of Secretary from 2011 through 2012, Deaver holds a Bachelor of Arts from Eastern Washington University and a Juris Doctorate from Gonzaga University.
 He is a member of the bar in the State of Washington.